j-gams/firerx_ml/manage_data/README.md

 #### 1.1 batch_align_raster.py <a name="batch_align"></a>
 This is the new and improved main file for cleaning raw raster files and aligning them for Causal Inference.
 This process involves trimming the raster layers to the area of interest, reprojecting the raster layers to a consistent projection, and then resampling layers to have a consistent CRS and resolution.
-This updaet contains several optimizations over align_raster.py, and allows for the automatic slicing and batching of larger states or regions, allowing for better scaling.
+This update contains several optimizations over align_raster.py, and allows for the automatic slicing and batching of larger states or regions, allowing for better scaling.
 This update also contains user improvements, particularly the streamlining of parameters.
 The default config for this process is dbci_default_config.json.
-The user may provide a different config file with the command line argument `config=config_name`.
+The user may provide a different config file with the command line argument `config=config_name`, for any config in the `configs` subdirectory.
 The parameters are as follows:

 | Parameter                        | Values                | Function                                                                                                                                                                                                                                                                                                                                                                                            |
 |----------------------------------|-----------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|